-In my last article, I wrote about how midsize companies can make more progress at implementing the processes and systems that will enable them to grow and grow profitably.
+In the previous 5 minute growth tip article, I wrote about how midsize companies can make more progress at implementing the processes and systems that will enable them to grow and grow profitably.
 But is it really progress if you’re not going in the right direction?
 And how do you know if you are going in the right direction?

-While various types of processes and systems are needed to grow beyond a company’s current level (see the first article in this series), some types of systems will need to be chosen (or tailored) specifically for that unique business AND to support and execute its strategy in the market.
+While various common types of processes and systems are needed for any company to grow beyond their current level (see the first article in this series), some types of systems will need to be chosen (or tailored) specifically for that unique business AND to support and execute its unique strategy in the market.

 Developing a clear strategy is not only important to making the right progress.
 It’s also important for ensuring a company is pursuing truly valuable growth opportunities.

 This brief article will cover the basics of developing a successful strategy.
 From there, other tools and practices can be used to refine the strategy and make it more robust over time.

 First, let’s recognize what strategy is NOT.
 As Jack Welch once put it, “Strategy is NOT a lengthy action plan.
 It is the evolution of a CENTRAL IDEA through continually changing circumstances.”
 A list of projects, priorities or action items is not strategy.
 That’s an execution plan.

 And what is this “central idea” Jack speaks of?